jayetri/TTQA-RS/README.md

 ## Chain-of-Thought
 All CoT examples are in the examples folder ( HybridQA/examples and OTTQA/examples ), including 1-4 shot of: CoT, Standard Prompting, Full Model with Summary, and Full Model without Summary.
-We did not introduce more shot prompting because llama2, llama3, and gpt4 all have token limits.
-When the token exceeds 10,000, LLM will not give any response, which affects the accuracy.
-Therefore, we only include 0-4 shot examples.

 ## HybridQA: